 Ernie Dombrowski (46 yrs) Nature of Fatal Injury: Post Traumatic Stress Disorder (2015)

 Randy Piticco (61 yrs), Nature of Fatal Injury: Lung Cancer (2015)

 Kevin Hegarty (54 yrs), Nature of Fatal Injury: Post Traumatic Stress Disorder (2015)

 Patrick L. Glendinning (57 yrs), Nature of Fatal Injury: Esophageal Cancer (2008)

 John W. Watt (57), Nature of Fatal Injury: Esophageal Cancer (2007)

 Wendell J. Dicks (55), Nature of Fatal Injury: Brain Cancer (1995)

 Always remembered and Never Forgotten

 Both Brain Cancer and Esophageal Cancer is recognized by Worksafe BC and is legislated as a presumptive cancer or work-related injury in British Columbia.
 Although, Post Traumatic Stress Disorder (PTSD) is recognized by Worksafe BC as a workplace injury, it is currently not legislated as a presumptive injury.
-The IAFF is lobbying both provincial and federal governments to recognize PTSD as a presumptive injury.
+The IAFF is lobbying both provincial and federal governments to recognize Occupational Stress Injury as a presumptive injury.